-First, the eDonkey application uses GPRS as a bit pipe connection to the public Internet: the public Internet scenario ("pub").
-Secondly, the file-sharing application resides in a VPN and uses virtual connections for exchanging information: closed network scenario ("vpn").
-The physical access of a peer can be either Ethernet for fixed network access (max.
-100 Mbps) or GPRS for mobile access (max.
+(max.
 53.6 kbps).
 The fixed peers, the internal eDonkey server, and the VPN gateway are located within a LAN of the university which is connected to the German Research Network by 100Mbps.
-Figure 2 shows the closed network architecture for a mobile P2P file-sharing service over GPRS.
+Figure 2 shows the closed network architecture for a mobile P2P filesharing service over GPRS.
 This architecture differs from the public Internet scenario by the application of a VPN.
-In the closed network scenario is not possible to communicate to entities (peers, index servers) with are not connected to the VPN.
-The VPN scenario is only used with operator B. The mobile P2P clients consist of a mobile phone which is used as a modem and a laptop running Windows 2000.
-The used mobile phones (Siemens S45, S55, and ME45) support the GPRS multislot-class 8. and a complete packet trace was captured for every mobile or fixed peer during the measurement campaign.
+In the closed network scenario, it is not possible to communicate to entities (peers, index servers) which are not connected to the VPN.
+The VPN scenario is only used with operator B. The mobile P2P clients consist of a mobile phone which is used as a modem and a laptop running Windows2000.
+The used mobile phones (Siemens S45, S55, and ME45) support the GPRS multislot-class 8.
+A complete packet trace was captured for every mobile or fixed peer during the measurement campaign.
 The external P2P server in the public scenario is a well-known eDonkey server with a fixed IP address.
 The internal P2P server is part of the LAN at the Department of Distributed Systems.
 The used software and hardware for the measurements are summarized in Table 1.
 In order to investigate a single source download, a peer provides a unique file that is yet unknown to the eDonkey network.
-That way, it can be assured that the number of sources to download from is one.
+That way, it can be assured that the number of sources to download from is exactly one.
 A multiple source download is realized by downloading a popular file which is shared by at least two peers.
-In both cases, we download files of the same content type and the same size.